College of Applied Health Sciences

 Students who plan to earn two degrees concurrently in separate colleges must choose a primary college (the college of record), enroll at the university through that college, and then follow one of the relevant procedures below.

-1. For the Disability and Human Development, Kinesiology, and Rehabilitation Sciences programs, students should obtain written acceptance into the program by submitting the Double Degrees request, which can be found online on the College of Applied Health Science website.
+1. For the Disability and Human Development, Kinesiology, Nutrition, and Rehabilitation Sciences programs, students should obtain written acceptance into the program by submitting the Double Degrees request, which can be found online on the College of Applied Health Science website.
 Students must meet the same prerequisite requirements as other intercollege transfer students before being accepted for a double degree.

 AHS students who want to complete a second degree in another college should consult that college to determine the options available and applicable rules.
 AHS students who want to complete a second degree in AHS should follow one of the procedures listed above.